csmith3051/m365-consulting-portfolio/README.md

 ## About Me

 Hi there.
-I’m Corinne, a Microsoft 365 Consultant with 12+ years of experience leading digital transformation across education, energy, and public health.
-My background in higher education means I bring a collaborative, learner-centered approach to every engagement.
-I’m currently completing my doctorate at UCLA, where I research how diverse teams drive innovation in technology.
+I’m Corinne, a Microsoft 365 Consultant with over a decade of experience guiding digital transformation across education, energy, and public health.
+My background in higher education shapes a consulting style that’s collaborative, learner-centered, and grounded in research.

+I’m currently completing my doctorate at UCLA, where I study how diverse teams drive innovation in technology.
+That lens informs everything I build—from dashboards to training kits—with empathy, clarity, and strategic foresight.

 I specialize in:
 - Microsoft 365 strategy, governance, and enablement